Back to Case Studies

 Understanding AI Search Visibility

 AI search experiences create answers by pulling information from many places online and then summarizing it into a single response.
 Large language models like ChatGPT, Gemini, Claude, and Perplexity review signals from websites, articles, and public conversations to respond to questions.
-The concepts below explain how organizations can track and improve how often they appear inside those AI-generated answers and recommendations.

 What Is AI Citation Intelligence?

 AI citation intelligence is the process of measuring where AI platforms source their information and how frequently a brand is mentioned or referenced in AI-generated responses.
 Because LLMs synthesize across multiple sources, the sites and brands that appear repeatedly tend to influence how a topic or company is framed.
-This practice focuses on identifying which sources shape AI outputs and tracking brand visibility across
+This practice focuses on identifying which sources shape AI outputs and tracking brand visibility across different AI systems.

 What Is Citation Architecture?